-George James Howard, 9th Earl of Carlisle(1843-1911), Artist; politician; trustee of the National Gallery
+George James Howard, 9th Earl of Carlisle(1843-1911), Artist, politician and trustee of the National Gallery

-Sitter associated with 9 portraits
+Sitter in 9 portraits

 Artist of 3 portraits